yevrah/Ultisnips-Bootstrap-3-Snippets/README.md

 find . -type file -iname '*-snippet' -exec subl2ultisnips {} html_bootstrap_3.snippets \;
 ```

-For some reason regulary expression transforms are not correctly converted, you will need to do a search and replace on the resulting snipets file using the following expression
+For some reason regular expression transforms are not correctly converted, you will need to do a search and replace on the resulting snippets file using the following expression

 ```
 s/\\1/$0/g